Cytokine: Functional

-A classification that proves more useful in clinical and experimental practice outside of structural biology divides immunological cytokines into those that enhance cellular immune responses, type 1 (TNFα, IFN-γ, etc.), and those that enhance antibody responses, type 2 (TGF-β, IL-4, IL-10, IL-13, etc.).
+A classification that proves more useful in clinical and experimental practice outside of structural biology divides immunological cytokines into those that enhance cellular immune responses, type 1 (TNF, IFN-γ, etc.), and those that enhance antibody responses, type 2 (TGF-β, IL-4, IL-10, IL-13, etc.).

 A key focus of interest has been that cytokines in one of these two sub-sets tend to inhibit the effects of those in the other.
 Dysregulation of this tendency is under intensive study for its possible role in the pathogenesis of autoimmune disorders.

 Several inflammatory cytokines are induced by oxidative stress.

 The fact that cytokines themselves trigger the release of other cytokines and lead to increased oxidative stress makes them important in chronic inflammation, as well as other immunoresponses, such as fever and acute phase proteins of the liver (IL-1,6,12, IFN-a).

 Cytokines also play a role in anti-inflammatory pathways and are a possible therapeutic treatment for pathological pain from inflammation or peripheral nerve injury.
 There are both pro-inflammatory and anti-inflammatory cytokines that regulate this pathway.

 Difference from hormones

 Classic hormones circulate in aqueous solution in nanomolar (10^{-9} M) concentrations that usually vary by less than one order of magnitude.
 In contrast, some cytokines (such as IL-6) circulate in picomolar (10^{-12} M) concentrations that can increase up to 1,000 times during trauma or infection.
 The widespread distribution of cellular sources for cytokines may be a feature that differentiates them from hormones.
-Virtually all nucleated cells, but especially endo/epithelial cells and resident macrophages (many near the interface with the external environment) are potent producers of IL-1, IL-6, and TNF-α.
+Virtually all nucleated cells, but especially endo/epithelial cells and resident macrophages (many near the interface with the external environment) are potent producers of IL-1, IL-6, and TNF.
 In contrast, classic hormones, such as insulin, are secreted from discrete glands such as the pancreas.
 The current terminology refers to cytokines as immunomodulating agents.

 A contributing factor to the difficulty of distinguishing cytokines from hormones is that some immunomodulating effects of cytokines are systemic (i.e., affecting the whole organism) rather than local.
 For instance, to accurately utilize hormone terminology, cytokines may be autocrine or paracrine in nature, and chemotaxis, chemokinesis and endocrine as a pyrogen.
 Essentially, cytokines are not limited to their immunomodulatory status as molecules.

 Cytokines typically activate second messenger systems, like JAK-STAT pathways, as illustrated on the left side of the diagram.
 Conversely, hormones typically activate different signaling pathways, like G protein-coupled receptors, seen at the top of the figure.